hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 ## Debezium, Kafka Connect and Twitter Connectors

-As part of Jet 4.0, we're release three new connectors:
+As part of Jet 4.0, we're releasing three new connectors:

 ### Debezium

-Thew new Debezium connector integrates natively with Jet without requiring Kafka and allows you to to stream changes from the likes of MySQL, PostgreSQL and many others supported by the Debezium Project.
+Debezium is a Change Data Capture (CDC) platform and the new [Debezium](https://debezium.io/) connector for Jet allows you to stream changes directly from databases such as MySQL and PostgreSQL without requiring any other dependencies.

+Although Debezium typically requires use of Kafka and Kafka Connect, the native Jet integration means you can directly stream changes without having to use Kafka.
+The integration also supports fault-tolerance so that when a Jet job is scaled up or down, old changes do not need to replayed.

+This makes it suitable to build an end-to-end solution where for example an in-memory cache supported by `IMap` is always kept up to date with the latest changes in the database.

 ```java
 Configuration configuration = Configuration